Skip to main content

 python test_firedrake_env.py --environment cylinder --num-steps 10 --verbose

-Configuration Categories
+Configuration reference

-Flow Configuration (flow_config)
+Flow configuration (flow_config)

 meshMesh resolution'coarse', 'medium', 'fine'

-ReReynolds numberFlow-dependent (e.g., 100 for cylinder)
+ReReynolds numberFlow-dependent (e.g. 100 for cylinder)

 observation_typeObservation method'lift_drag', 'stress_sensor', 'velocity_probes', 'pressure_probes', 'vorticity_probes'

-probesProbe locations[(x1, y1), (x2, y2), ...]
+probesProbe coordinates[(x1, y1), (x2, y2), ...]

-local_dirLocal checkpoint directory'/path/to/checkpoints' (for offline/testing)
+local_dirLocal checkpoint directory'/path/to/checkpoints' — bypasses HuggingFace Hub

 velocity_orderFEM element order2 (default, P2-P1 Taylor-Hood)

-Solver Configuration (solver_config)
+Solver configuration (solver_config)

-dtTime stepREQUIRED (e.g., 1e-2 for cylinder, 1e-4 for cavity)
+dtTime stepRequired1e-2 for cylinder, 1e-4 for cavity

 orderBDF order3 (options: 1, 2, 3)

-stabilizationStabilization type'supg', 'gls', 'none'
+stabilizationStabilization scheme'supg', 'gls', 'none'

-rtolKrylov tolerance1e-6
+rtolKrylov solver tolerance1e-6

-Actuation Configuration (actuation_config)
+Actuation configuration (actuation_config)

-num_substepsSolver steps per action1 (default)
+num_substepsSolver steps per env.step() call1

-Environment Settings
+Environment settings

 ParameterDescriptionDefault

-Available Environments
+Available environments

-Cylinder1Blowing/suction (±0.1)lift_dragmedium, fine
+Cylinder1Blowing / suction (±0.1)lift_dragmedium, fine

 RotaryCylinder1Rotation (±0.5π rad)lift_dragmedium, fine